| |||||||

 This is a model 175 and was supplied to the Gleneagles Hotel in Scotland.
 The telephones were originally installed in 1933/1934 and dumped during a 1974 refurbishment.

-The picture below is the model 75
+This picture is the model 75

 GEC Gecophone model ST1301 and ST1401 & ST1406 (sound holes